verityj/verityj.github.io/_posts/2023-06-13-toggle-wifi.md

 ---
 layout: post
-title: Toggle WiFi on and off - Automator shell script example
+title: Toggle WiFi on and off - Automator shell script
 ---

 Goal: have a simple shortcut if I want to turn WiFi on or off.
 Shows how it's done with Automator and a script.